hoaftq/change-collation-of-existing-database/README.md

 - A statistic
 - A computed column
 - A CHECK constrain

 So in order to change column's collation we have to drop these references first.
-Before doing that we need properly save these constrains and then restore them after changing the collation.
+Before doing that we need properly to save these constrains and then restore them after changing the collation.

 In my case I have a database with just primary key, index and foreign key constrains.
 I created scripts to generate dropping and creating scripts for these objects below
 - [1.
 Drop Foreign Keys Script.sql](1.%20Drop%20Foreign%20Keys%20Script.sql)